CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 This DAG replaces the old `check_miovision`.
 It is used to run daily data quality checks on Miovision data that would generally not require the pipeline to be re-run.

-- `starting_point` waits for upstream `pull_miovision` DAG `done` task to run.
+- `starting_point` waits for upstream `miovision_pull` DAG `done` task to run indicating aggregation of new data is completed.
 - `check_distinct_intersection_uid`: Checks the distinct intersection_uid appearing in todays pull compared to those appearing within the last 60 days.
 Notifies if any intersections are absent today.
+Uses [this](../../../dags/sql/select-sensor_id_count_lookback.sql) generic sql.
 - `check_gaps`: Checks if any intersections had data gaps greater than 4 hours (configurable using `gap_threshold` parameter).
 Does not identify intersections with no data today.
 Notifies if any gaps found.
+Uses [this](../../../dags/sql/create-function-summarize_gaps_data_check.sql) generic sql.
 <!-- miovision_check_doc_md -->

 ## Airflow - Deprecated